Click here to contact me immediately, or call me at 828-279-2551.

 He is impatient, frustrated, and bored.

-You know your teenager is off-the-charts smart, and you just can’t understand why she seems angry, hypercritical, or lazy.
+You know your teenager is off-the-charts smart, and you just can’t understand why she seems anxious, angry, hypercritical, or apathetic.
 You know that he is extremely intelligent and loaded with talent, but he insists that he’s stupid and won’t make it in the world.
 You’ve tried praise, and you’ve tried punishment.

 You and your teenager agree that you don’t want things to keep going like this.
 And it doesn’t have to.